mxmlnkn/rapidgzip/python/rapidgzip/README.md

 ![](https://raw.githubusercontent.com/mxmlnkn/indexed_bzip2/master/results/benchmarks/rapidgzip-comparison-benchmarks-2023-09-05T20-45-10/rapidgzip-compressor-comparison.png)

-This benchmarks compresses the enlarged Silesia TAR with different gzip implementations, each with different compression levels.
+This benchmark compresses the enlarged Silesia TAR with different gzip implementations, each with different compression levels.
 Rapidgzip is then used to decompress the resulting files with 128 cores.

 Rapidgzip can parallelize decompression for almost all tested cases.
-The only exception are files compressed with `igzip -0`, because these files contain only a single several gigabytes large deflate block.
+The only exception is files compressed with `igzip -0`, because these files contain only a single several gigabytes large deflate block.
 This is the only known tool to produce such a pathological deflate block.

 The decompression bandwidth for the other compressors, varies quite a lot.
-The fastest decompression is reached with 22 GB/s for bgzip-compressed files because the bgzip format is directly supported, which enabled rapidgzip to avoid the two-staged decompression method and also enables rapidgzip to offload all of the work to ISA-L.
+The fastest decompression is reached with 22 GB/s for bgzip-compressed files because the bgzip format is directly supported, which enables rapidgzip to avoid the two-stage decompression method and also enables rapidgzip to offload all of the work to ISA-L.
 Files compressed with `bgzip -l 0` decompress slightly slower with "only" 18 GB/s, because it creates a fully non-compressed gzip stream and therefore is more I/O bound than the other bgzip-generated files.

 Decompression of pigz-generated files is the slowest with 6 GB/s as opposed to 10-14 GB/s for gzip and igzip.